dannythemem/SupCRM/README.md

-# SupCRM
+# ForumSite
-CRM system as a django pet project
+ForumSite as a django pet project